-Guided Tour to Palace of Schools
+Guided Tour to the Palace of Schools

 Average Tour Duration: 1h30min